vectozavr/llm-hessian/README.md

 - `--model`: The identifier for the model on the Hugging Face model hub.
 - `--cache_dir`: Directory for loading or storing LLM weights.
 The default is `llm_weights`.
 - `--seed`: Specifies a seed.
+- `--vhp_samples`: Specifies the number of Vector-Hessian Product samples for diagonal of the Hessian estimation.

 ## Available scripts